Join Us for Our Annual Spring Event

 This means if you’re a resident of Arizona, you can direct your tax dollars to benefit Sister José Women’s Center.
 Donate and receive a dollar-for-dollar tax credit on your Arizona state tax return, up to $400 individually or $800 if you file jointly.
 QCO Code: 20826

 Learn more about Arizona’s Arizona’s Charitable Tax Credit.

-We care and nurture women experiencing homelessness in a welcoming and safe environment.
-We provide our guests access to showers and laundry, meals, clothing and a supportive community so they can create a self-sufficient life and move out of homelessness.
+Sister José’s is dedicated to improving living circumstances and eliminating homelessness.
+Our guests have access to nutritious meals, clean clothes, hot showers, laundry facilities, safe spaces and a supportive community so they can create a self-sufficient life and move out of homelessness.

 Dear Friends: Our community faces an unprecedented challenge with COVID-19, which has created a situation that continues to evolve rapidly.
 Sister José Women’s Center remains steadfast to our mission, which is dedicated to the care and nurture of women experiencing homelessness in a welcoming and safe environment.
 We will continue to operate following all hygiene and “social distance” protocols as recommended by the CDC.
 Many of our core volunteers are older adults who represent a vulnerable population and we are asking them to follow the health and safety recommendations specific to their demographic.
 As a result, our volunteers who exceed more than 250 people strong has experienced a precipitous drop and we are struggling to fill those vacancies.